Myth: “The photo I used was just what I really look like”

 As a consequence, sometimes we get photos of ourselves that are much worse than what we really look like!

-Remember the Beyonce Super Bowl pictures debacle of 2013, anyone?
+Remember the Beyonce Super Bowl pictures debacle, anyone?

 #5 Each photo exaggerates a specific story